-Marisa’s interdisciplinary music-theatre piece, Song of Song of Songs (Part One of the Desire/Divinity project), won a 2017 Creative Engagement Award from the Lower Manhattan Cultural Council.
-It was last performed with acclaimed opera company Heartbeat Opera.
-Part Two of the Desire/Divinity Project is Sappho Fragments, a music-theatre, body and voice-based exploration of Sappho’s exquisite poetry.
-Sappho and SOSOS will be performed together in February 2018.
+Marisa’s interdisciplinary music-theatre piece, Song of Song of Songs (Part One of her Desire/Divinity project), won a 2017 Creative Engagement Award from the Lower Manhattan Cultural Council.
+It was developed with support from acclaimed opera company Heartbeat Opera and historic Judson Memorial Church.
+Part Two of the Desire/Divinity Project is Sappho Fragments, a music-theatre, body and voice-based exploration of Sappho’s poetry fragments as translated by Anne Carson.
+Sappho and SOSOS premiered together in February 2018 with tour dates TBD.
+Of the Desire/Divinity Project, StageBiz said: “The experience is truly transcendent, in a time where such expressions of love and spirituality vary, if they exist at all.
+Marisa Michelson and the Constellation Chor have created a sacred space through the openness of their hearts and voices, starting with themselves.”

-Musicals include One Thousand Nights and One Day – an adaptation of Jason Grote’s acclaimed play,1001, which will be produced by Prospect Theatre off-Broadway at the new ARTNY Theatre in April, 2018.
+Called “heavenly” by Time Out Magazine where it was also a critics pick, Marisa’s musical One Thousand Nights and One Day – an adaptation of Jason Grote’s acclaimed play,1001, was produced by Prospect Theatre off-Broadway at the new ARTNY Theatre in April, 2018.
 One Thousand Nights and One Day was workshopped with York Theatre in May 2013 after previous residencies at Theaterworks, Palo Alto, New Dramatists, and Montclair University’s New Works Institute.

-Marisa is currently developing a new musical with director Chase Brock and playwright Jillian Walker.
+Marisa is currently developing a new musical with director/choreographer Chase Brock, and playwright Jillian Walker.

-With Constellation Chor, Marisa researches the intersection of mind/body/spirit practices with virtuosic singing and performance practices.
+With her ensemble Constellation Chor, Marisa researches the intersection of mind/body/spirit practices with virtuosic singing and performance practices. www.constellationchor.com

-Awards: 2017 Creative Engagement Award (LMCC); Winner of a Jonathan Larson Award; American Musical Voices: The Next Generation; St. Botolph Award for Composition; Grant to study Indian Hindustani singing in India.
+Awards: 2018 National Endowment for the Arts grant recipient; 2017 Creative Engagement Award (Lower Manhattan Cultural Council); Winner of a Jonathan Larson Award; American Musical Voices: The Next Generation; St. Botolph Award for Composition; Grant to study Indian Hindustani singing in India.
 Residencies: MacDowell; Ucross; Blue Mountain Center; Theatreworks Palo Alto; New Dramatists; Montclair University; Millkin University.
 Recordings: Tamar of the River (Yellow Sound Label); Broadway Lullaby Project (“All New “ singer: Nikki M. James).
 Marisa sang with Meredith Monk in Songs of Ascension at BAM.
-As a voice teacher, she maintains a private studio in Washington Heights and has taught at The Performing Arts Project (TPAP), The American Theatre Wing, Millikin University, the University of the Puget Sound, the Signature Theatre, and Montclair University.
+As a voice teacher, she maintains a private studio in Washington Heights and has taught at The Performing Arts Project (TPAP), The American Theatre Wing, Millikin University, the University of the Puget Sound, the Signature Theatre, and Montclair University. www.marisamichelson.com

 2016 – Residency at the Blue Mountain Center